- A Chronological Presentation

 control over parts of the Old City, including the

 Temple Mount (where Muslim religious buildings are

 situated atop the ruins of the ancient Jewish temple).

 land swaps not shown).

-that no further demands would be made of Israel in the
+accept that no further demands would be made of Israel

 But Arafat rejected the proposed solution, and then